kristoforusbryant/kristoforusbryant.github.io/_pages/about.md

 Further, I was also deeply involved in the Peer Tutoring program, where I tutored several topics in Mathematics and Statistics, such as: Probability, Statistical Inference, Linear Algebra, Real Analysis, Proof, and Modelling and Optimization.

 ### miscellaneous
-In my years working as a Software engineer, I retain my interest towards research, computational statistics, and mathematics.
+In my years working as a Software engineer, I retain my interest towards research, machine learning, Bayesian data analysis, and mathematics.
 My latest interests includes keeping up with [Technical AI Safety](https://www.lesswrong.com/posts/tG9LGHLzQezH3pvMs/recommendations-for-technical-ai-safety-research-directions) discussions and attempting to formalize probability proofs in [Lean](https://lean-lang.org/).
-I drift in and out of these “projects”, but have always hoped that I will someday have time to dedicate more to these pursuits.
+I drift in and out of these “projects”, but have always hoped that someday I will have time to dedicate more to these pursuits.

 My legal name is Kristoforus Bryant Odang, which is also the name I have been using in my articles and publications.
 People call me Kris.